-Zucchini is a versatile vegetable because you can toss it into almost any dish to add a little vibrant green kick.
-As for flavor – it is very mild, so it takes on the characteristics of fresh herbs and spices easily.
-Zucchini also add moisture to recipes, including baked goods, especially quick breads or muffins and even these fritters.
+Zucchini are versatile because you can toss them into almost any dish to add a vibrant green kick.
+As for adding flavor, zucchini are very mild, so they do take on the characteristics of fresh herbs and spices easily.
+Zucchini also add moisture to recipes, including baked goods, especially quick breads or muffins, and even fritters.

-In this recipe, I use shredded zucchini and add some fresh ricotta cheese and herbs to turn it into a Italian Style fritter.
-The sauteed shrimp provide a succulent bite to complete the fritters perfectly.
-These Zucchini Ricotta Fritters with Sauteed Shrimp go nicely with a crisp Rose’ or Sauvignon Blanc and make a delightful light meal or appetizer course.
+In this recipe, I use shredded zucchini and add some fresh ricotta cheese and herbs to make these Italian-style fritters.
+The sautéed shrimp provide a succulent bite that compliments the fresh taste, and completes them perfectly.
+They go nicely with a crisp Rose’ or Sauvignon Blanc, and make a delightful light meal, or appetizer course.

 1 medium zucchini, shredded

 1 tablespoon chia seeds

 1/2 teaspoon dried oregano

 1 1/2 teaspoons salt